International C series: History

 The most obvious visual differences were that the twin headlights were now mounted side-by-side, and a new grille of a concave egg-crate design.
 This front end was produced from 1961 to 1962 before going to one headlight on each side of a re-designed grill starting in 1963.
 The wheelbase was longer, as the front wheels were mounted further forward.
 This increased the front clearance angle in spite of the lower body.
-The range was C-100 to C-130, the heavier duty versions were not replaced as the C-series gross vehicle weight rating now only went from 4200 to 8800 lb.
+The range was C-100 to C-130, the heavier duty versions of the B-series were not replaced as the C-series gross vehicle weight rating now only went from 4200 to 8800 lb.
 The 1961 International Harvester C-series Travelette was the first American-made four-door, four-wheel-drive production pickup truck.

+The pickups continued to undergo a continuous stream of minor modifications to the grilles and headlight fitment.
+For model years 1963 and 1964, the renamed range (C-900 to C-1500) received single headlights and a new, convex version of the eggcrate grille.
+For 1965 the name became the D series, followed by the 900A-1500A in 1966, 908B-1500B for the next year, and the last year (1968) which was unsurprisingly called 908C-1500C, depending on weight rating.
 The Travelall range underwent the same changes as did the light trucks, in April 1961.
 The C-100/C-110 Travelall now rode on a 119 inch chassis.
 Similar to the Travelall was a four-door panel van, with glazing for the front doors only.

+The light C900 was new for 1964: sitting on an extra short wheelbase of 107 in, fitted with the Scout's four-cylinder, 152-4 engine producing 93.4 hp and with minimal equipment; it was designed to compete with low-cost import trucks which became briefly popular before the introduction of the Chicken Tax.
+It was originally sold without a bed and with a black painted front bumper.
+A 6-foot standard bed was an available option, as were a rear bumper, a heater, and a passenger side sun visor.
+The 900 did not sell overly well; 6,293 of the C- and D-900 were built in three years, followed by 1,235 of the 900A in 1966.
+For 1967 the four was replaced with International's 266 cuin V8 engine producing 154.8 hp, rather than the overworked four, and given the name 908B (6,531 built, followed by 3,656 908C for model year 1968).
+The wheelbase was stretched to 115 in, and the bed was longer as well, at 6 ft 8 in.
+For the 908, either a Standard or a Bonus-Load (fleetside) bed was on offer.
+The 908B was advertised as "the lowest priced V-8 pickup truck in the field."